mhmgad/AIDArabic/README.md

 **Note 2:** It is recommended to pre-process the input using [Stanford Arabic Segmenter][ArabSeg] to get better results.
 It will mainly remove the connected propositions ..etc.
 For more details are presented [here][AIDArabicThesis].

 AIDArabic is described in the following literature [AIDArabic2014], [AIDAplus2015].

+For the configuration, please continue in this guide.

 ## AIDA Overview